DanisyEisyraf/Legal-Cases/Acts List/README.md

 - Anti-money laundering in cryptocurrencies

 ## **Akta MKN**
-This act only emphasizes the authoritarian power of MKN in every context which includes and relevant to cyber security
+This act only emphasizes the authoritarian power of MKN in every context which includes and relevant to cyber security.
+This is relevant to cyber security as NACSA exercises their power within this act.
 > Key takeaways
 - National Security
 - MKN powers